 Private tour to Kvareli

-Interested in a tailor-made tour to Kvareli, Kakheti, the whole of Georgia, or to any other place in the Caucasus region?
-Tell us about your ideas and immediately get an offer without obligation from us.
+Are you interested in a tailor-made tour to Kvareli?
+Tell us about your ideas and get an individual, customized offer without obligation.

 How to get to Kvareli

 Every day there are numerous minibusses (marshrutkas) that run between Tbilisi and Kvareli.

 From the airport in Tbilisi, it takes about 2 hours to Kvareli.
 You can drive via Gurjaani or via the Gombori Mountain Pass.